isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-deck-with-peeling-paint/index.md

 [Before starting the painting](https://www.thespruce.com/before-you-paint-living-room-4047917)process, you need to have the following protection equipment: - Eye goggles and hand gloves - Safety boots/footwear and helmet where needed - Overall/dust coat heavy duty - Ear protector and reflector for a busy environment - Face mask NB: Put on the protective gear before you begin any task.

-> See Also: > Quality Deck Sealer for Pressure Treated Wood

 ###  b.Paint Tools Selection and Preparation